Abel Raises Cain (2005)

-From the 1960s into the new millenium, Alan Abel developed the most unlikely career as a professional media prankster.
+From the 1960s into the new millennium, Alan Abel developed the most unlikely career as a professional media prankster.
 Early hoaxes include a group protesting animal nudity, a school for beggars, and a Jewish grandma running for US President.
-With the help of his wife Jeanne, whom daughter Jenny claims is “just as crazy, dysfunctional and perverted” as her dad, he went on to exploit sensation-seeking journalists, invent preposterous characters for TV talk shows, and write-direct mockumentaries like Is There Sex After Death?—all taken seriously.
+With the help of his wife Jeanne, whom daughter Jenny claims is “just as crazy, dysfunctional, and perverted” as her dad, he went on to exploit sensation-seeking journalists, invent preposterous characters for TV talk shows, and write-direct mockumentaries like Is There Sex After Death?—all taken seriously.
 In the 2000s his pranks got even bigger with an Iranian arms controversy, a million dollar lotto ruse, and a campaign to ban breastfeeding.
-After watching this thoroughly fun docu I realized that I may have missed my calling.
+After watching this thoroughly fun documentary I realized that I may have missed my calling.
 Note: Alan and Jeanne Abel’s Is There Sex After Death?
 (1971) mocks the mondo-style documentary format and features notables like Buck Henry, Holly Woodlawn, Robert Downey, Sr., and Mink Stole as a dominatrix.
-One scene takes place at a colony where a group of nudists are singing “Dinah Won’t You Blow Your Horn”; it seems innocuous yet, as they sing about blowing your horn, the camera persistently frames singing faces with a penis or two in the background—a sort of cumulative effect, joke-wise, which is a good way to describe the mockumentary at large.
+One scene takes place at a colony where a group of nudists are singing “Dinah Won’t You Blow Your Horn”; it seems innocuous yet, as they sing about blowing your horn, the camera persistently frames singing faces with a penis or two in the background—a sort of cumulative effect, joke-wise, which is a good way to describe this mockumentary at large.
 Dated but ebullient.

 Aileen Wuornos: The Selling of a Serial Killer (1992)

 and Aileen: Life and Death of a Serial Killer (2003)